Accessibility Policy for Library Electronic Resources

 Profession-Wide Initiatives Advancing the Accessibility of Electronic Resources

 MSU Library acknowledges and fully supports the work that is being done in the Library profession to promote and encourage accessibility compliance among library third party providers.
 We often utilize the work of the Library Accessibility Alliance, a partnership between the Big Ten Academic Alliance and Association of Southeastern Research Libraries, to perform accessibility evaluations for select third-party electronic resources.
-In 2016, Laura Delancey created the VPAT Repository to help increase the visibility of this documentation to libraries, a resource that we regularly reference.
+The Houston Community College Libraries also maintains a list of VPATs.

 1 Online journal platforms, databases, or other information resources that the Library provides electronically